Actyx/Actyx/web/developer.actyx.com/docs/learn-actyx/advanced-tutorial/introduction.md

 ## What you need

 To understand the Advanced ActyxOS Tutorial, you should know the fundamentals of how to build an ActyxOS app using the Actyx Pond.
-This tutorial builds on skills taught in the ActyxOS Chat app tutorial **(TODO add link)**.
+This tutorial builds on skills taught in the [ActyxOS Chat app tutorial](/docs/learn-actyx/tutorial).
 Specifically, you should know how to do the following:

 - Start ActyxOS in Development Mode
 - Configure node settings and run ActyxOS apps